Oregon State Penitentiary: History

-Also in 1968, OSP inmates founded UHURU, an organization dedicated to Afro-American culture, history, and community service.
+Also in 1968, OSP inmates founded UHURU (now Uhuru Sasa), an organization dedicated to Afro-American culture, history, and community service.
 Although the prison establishment was skeptical at first, UHURU gained official support and had a membership of several hundred in 1982.
 OSP prisoners were politically active in the following decades, holding forums on politics and communicating with the Oregon NAACP.
 OSP began to recruit African American staff in 1981 in response to pressure from activist black prisoners.